-And of course if you’re pregnant it’s the perfect time to start exploring these anchor practices for yourself – and your baby who will learn from watching you.
+And of course if you’re pregnant it’s the perfect time to start exploring these anchoring self-care practices for yourself – and your baby will learn from watching you.

-The practices below that you choose to incorporate will be your anchor in chaotic times.
+The self-care practices below can be your anchor in chaotic times.
 You will know right away what you can do to get back on top of your game.
 Feeling burned out?
-You’ll be more aware that you’ve been drinking coffee all day and staying up all night, and more likely to decide to get back to that meditation before early bedtime you were doing.
+You’ll be more aware that you’ve been drinking coffee all day and staying up all night, and more likely to decide to get back to that meditation before early bedtime.

 Feeling like you want to shed a few pounds?
 You’ll know from experience that if you eat your big meal in the middle of the day, when the body has more digestive enzymes to burn the energy, and eat a lighter dinner, your body will start letting go of what it no longer needs.

 Once you have a few routines that are part of the rhythm of your day – things you do without making conscious decisions about it, like brushing your teeth and showering – they’ll call for you louder and louder.
 They become potent parts of your week, and eventually, each day.

 Pick one thing from this list and start doing it now.
 Choose something that calls to you because you know inside that it will help you feel better: more calm, at ease, connected to what matters deeply to you, energized throughout the day.
 Your practices will be the anchor you need to pause the chaotic floating and they’ll help you to recharge your system.

 These self-care practices are recommended by both ancient and modern rishis (yogis who dedicate their lives to figuring out how to find the highest level of health and happiness in our embodied experience on earth).